 These are by no means new expectations, but in a time when amperage is more important than sharpness, dull blades go into the garbage to be replaced by factory-sharpened new ones, and precision is built-into the machinery used, many professional craftsmen have forgotten them.

-These blacksmiths and their professional woodworker customers have always been focused on real-world performance above all else.
-Not reputation or fancy names.
-Not appearance.
-Certainly not some silly sense of oriental “mystery” of the sort implied by the tool distributor’s marketing departments.
-In other words, high-performance tools made by Japanese professionals for other Japanese professionals, not sharpened screwdrivers and paint can openers made by Chinese farmers for foreign amateurs.
+Although there are a few Japanese blacksmiths who have “gone Hollywood,” using publicity from their public exposure on Japanese television shows about traditional crafts to justify tripling and quadrupling the prices of their otherwise ordinary products, professional woodworkers disdain such self-aggrandizement and remain focused on real-world performance above all else.
+Not artful camera shots or fancy names.
+Not visual appearance.
+Certainly not some silly sense of oriental “mystery” of the sort implied outside of Japan by the tool distributor’s marketing departments.
+In other words, high-performance tools made by Japanese professionals for other Japanese professionals, not shiny sharpened screwdrivers and gasket scrapers made for foreign amateur woodworkers.

 A “professional-grade tool” therefore is one that will work long and hard for its master.
 It must become unusually sharp, retain that sharp edge for a long time, and be quicker and easier to sharpen than a screwdriver shaped like a chisel or a gasket scraper shaped like a plane blade.